oneapi-src/oneDPL/examples/histogram/README.md

 | Time to complete                | At most 1 minute                                                               |

 ## Purpose
-This example creates both dense and sparse histograms using oneDPL APIs, on an input array of 1000 elements with values chosen randomly berween 0 and 9.
+This example creates both dense and sparse histograms using oneDPL APIs, on an input array of 1000 elements with values chosen randomly between 0 and 9.
 To differentiate between sparse and dense histogram, we make sure that one of the values never occurs in the input array, i.e. one bin will always have 0 value.

 For the dense histogram all the bins(including the zero-size bins) are stored, whereas for the sparse algorithm only non-zero sized bins are stored.